clayne/FROST-Fast/README.md

 Download the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases).

-Place the _Wabbajack.exe_ file in a new folder C:\Wabbajack.
+Place the _Wabbajack.exe_ file in a new folder, e.g. C:\Wabbajack.

 ### Install the mods

 The process of downloading and installing mods can take a very long time depending on your system specs and connection speed!
 Try to be patient.

-1. Open Wabbajack
+1. Run Wabbajack.exe
 2. Click on _Install From Disk_ and open the file _FROST-Fast.wabbajack_
 3. Set the _Installation Location_ as C:\FROST-Fast\Install
 4. Set the _Download Location_ as C:\FROST-Fast\Download